-A broken eye socket usually causes intense pain, swelling, and a black eye, which makes it easy to diagnose.
+A broken eye socket causes intense pain, swelling, and a black eye, which makes it easy to diagnose.
 A broken eye injury is caused by trauma to the eye, often an accident of some kind.
 Our lawyers have represented people with a broken eye socket from an accident.

 The eye socket is the bony structure surrounding and protecting the eye.
 In addition to the eye, it houses all the muscles, nerves, and connective tissues that connect to and move the eye.
 Some parts of the eye socket are hard, thick, and difficult to break.
 Other areas are fragile and more prone to breaking.
 A broken eye socket always requires medical attention, but treatment and recovery times can vary according to the severity of the break.
 Our personal injury lawyers have handled many cases involving eye injury, including orbital fracture accidents.

 The eye socket is also called the orbit.
 While it feels like one solid structure, it consists of seven different bones that connect to create four different areas.
 A fracture can occur in any one of these areas, creating different injuries:

 - Orbital rim fracture.
 These breaks occur in the outer edges of the eye socket.
 The orbital rim is very thick, so only extreme force, such as an injury from a car accident, can break it.
-This extra force can also injure the nerves, muscles, and connective tissues in the eye.
+This serious force can also injure the nerves, muscles, and connective tissues in the eye.

 - Direct orbital floor fracture.
 An orbital rim fracture may extend to the orbital floor to cause a direct orbital floor fracture.
 This will usually occur as a result of severe trauma.